l0gan/backHack/README.txt

 by: Kirk Hayes(l0gan)

 This project is because I was tired of having to be rooted to hack my apps.
 For this to work, you must have drivers for your phone installed.
-This includes ADB and ABE to let everything work.
-That may change....
+Works well using Mobisec distribution.
+Must install pax (sudo apt-get install pax) and adb (installed on mobiesec already).

 To run: